 There is no specific reference to unlawful rebate schemes in the Act but these can amount to abuse in breach of section 5 of the Act and article 102.
-The CCPC and the Irish courts would be expected to follow the case law of the CJEU and the practice of the European Commission in holding that rebate schemes can be unlawful.
+The CCPC and the Irish courts would be expected to follow the case law of the CJEU and the practice of the European Commission in holding that rebate schemes can be 'capable' of restricting competition but that it is possible for a dominant firm to rebut that presumption (see question 10).

 The CJEU found in Irish Sugar [2001] ECR I-5333 that the system of rebates operated by Irish Sugar plc on Irish sugar markets breached article 102 of the Treaty.
 To date, there are no decided Irish court cases that have dealt with this form of abuse.

 The 'Enforcement Decision' on the Competition Authority's investigations of RTÉ (see question 29) was the first written account of its views on the complex issues surrounding the competition law compliance of rebate schemes offered by dominant undertakings.
 This decision was followed a year later by another 'Enforcement Decision' in relation to discounts offered by An Post.

-The approach taken by the Competition Authority in explaining the nature of its concerns regarding these discounts schemes followed closely the case law of the CJEU and the structure of European Commission guidance on its enforcement priorities in relation to cases involving article 102.
+The approach taken by the Competition Authority in explaining the nature of its concerns regarding these discounts schemes followed closely the previous case law of the CJEU and the structure of European Commission guidance on its enforcement priorities in relation to cases involving article 102.